Skip to content

 Storing of the application and its settings

-Based on the type of your current workspace, an application and its settings are saved in one of the following files:
+Based on the type of your current workspace, the application list and application settings are saved in one of the following files in the workspace root:

 • Single-root workspace: .vscode/settings.json